 French drains can be dug depths ranging from a few inches to several feet.
 The depth depends on the drain’s location and how much water is in the area.

 French drains are most useful when you have slow-moving or slow-collecting water.
 If you have sections of your yard that are always soggy, water that seeps slowly into your basement or crawl space, or water that collects in your driveway, these are signs that you need a drainage system.
-If this is the case, a French drain may be a good solution for you.
+If this is the case, a it may be a good solution for you.

 Other times to consider installing a French drain is if you have a retaining wall on a hillside.
 This could lead to more water by the foundation of your home.
 A drain could be necessary to pull it away.
-You also may want to consider a French drain if your property is lower than the properties surrounding you or if your foundation is lower than the land surrounding it.
+You also may want to consider them if your property is lower than the properties surrounding you or if your foundation is lower than the land surrounding it.
 Without a proper drainage system, you may find water is being directed toward your foundation.

 As with any type of drainage system, French drains come with both pros and cons.
-One of the advantages of French drains is that they allow for efficient drainage, directing water away from the foundation of your home.
+One of the advantages is that they allow for efficient drainage, directing water away from the foundation of your home.
 You decide where you want the water to be transported and combine it with a sump pump to keep your basement and foundation dry.
 They are extremely affordable when compared with other methods for waterproofing your basement.
 Another benefit is that a French drain helps spongy lawns get the drainage they need to stay firm.

 No matter how well your French drain was installed, it will eventually become clogged with dirt, debris, and silt.
 This can cause it to drain more slowly, making it harder to keep water away from the foundation.
 When this happens, you need to call in a professional who uses an electric snake to clean the drain from built-up debris.
 Interior French drain maintenance is extremely important since it can damage your indoor plumbing system.
 Check the status often to confirm that there are no visible drainage issues.